Eric Haase Player Props: Tigers vs. Phillies

 - The pitching staff for the Phillies has a collective 9.1 K/9, the eighth-best in the league.

-- The Phillies have a 4.62 team ERA that ranks 24th across all league pitching staffs.
+- The Phillies have a 4.54 team ERA that ranks 23rd among all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs allowed (62 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (63 total, 1.1 per game).

-- In his last time out on Wednesday against the New York Mets, the right-hander went six innings, allowing four earned runs while surrendering four hits.
+- In his most recent appearance on Thursday, the right-hander threw four innings against the New York Mets, giving up three earned runs while surrendering two hits.

+- The 30-year-old has amassed an ERA of 5.65, with 7.1 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.